About the Book

 • cruising and camping in Norway’s troll-infested fjords,

-• and swimming with sharks and encountering other things that will kill you in the Great Barrier Reef.
+• swimming with sharks and encountering other things that will kill you in the Great Barrier Reef.

-All text these pages copyright ©2009 Sandra Carpenter.
-All photographs these pages copyright ©2009 Robert Corkery.
+All text these pages copyright ©2011 Sandra Carpenter.
+All photographs these pages copyright ©2011 Robert Corkery.